March 31, 2023 NHTSA CAMPAIGN NUMBER: 23V235000

 Summary

-Tesla, Inc. (Tesla
+, Inc. (Tesla

 ) is recalling certain 2018-2019 Model 3 vehicles.
 The front suspension lateral link fasteners may loosen, allowing the lateral link to separate from the sub-frame.